Proxy adviser Glass Lewis opposes Tesla board renominations

-May 15 (Reuters) - Criticism mounted over Tesla Inc board’s move to renominate three directors, including CEO Elon Musk’s brother Kimbal Musk, with proxy adviser Glass Lewis & Co on Tuesday opposing their re-election and seeking appointment of an independent chairman.
+(Reuters) - Criticism mounted over Tesla Inc (TSLA.O) board’s move to renominate three directors, including CEO Elon Musk’s brother Kimbal Musk, with proxy adviser Glass Lewis & Co on Tuesday opposing their re-election and seeking appointment of an independent chairman.

-Glass Lewis & Co said Tesla shareholders should vote against lead independent director Antonio Gracias, Kimbal Musk and James Murdoch, chief executive of Twenty-First Century Fox Inc .
+Glass Lewis & Co said Tesla shareholders should vote against lead independent director Antonio Gracias, Kimbal Musk and James Murdoch, chief executive of Twenty-First Century Fox Inc (FOXA.O).

 Glass Lewis said separating the chairman and CEO roles of Elon Musk would better serve the company.